 There are choppers available for this very case.
-But the catch is that they offer expensive rides to get in to Lukla or return back to Kathmandu.
+But the catch is that they offer expensive rides to get into Lukla or return back to Kathmandu.
 This is totally not in our hand.
-Sometime they offer less and sometime the price they offer is really high.
-There aren’t any fixed prices for the choppers so far and is totally dependent up on the situation.
+Sometimes they offer less and sometimes the price they offer is really high.
+There aren’t any fixed prices for the choppers so far and is totally dependent upon the situation.
 Chopper to Kathmandu is an option.
 Another option is a chopper to Phaplu from Lukla which may cost USD 800 (per chopper).
 Note: A chopper can carry 6 people.
 Add to that, 12 hours sharing jeep drive to Kathmandu.

 3. Hike to Phaplu + Drive to Kathmandu(Cheaper Alternative)

-It is a 2 days hike to reach Phaplu from Lukla and then it take 12 hours sharing jeep to Kathmandu.
-This is a way cheaper option for getting out to Kathmandu in the worst case scenario.
-Meant for those who do not want to pay for expensive helicopter or cannot wait for next day’s regular flights.
+It is a 2 days hike to reach Phaplu from Lukla and then it takes 12 hours sharing jeep to Kathmandu.
+This is a way cheaper option for getting out to Kathmandu in the worst-case scenario.
+Meant for those who do not want to pay for an expensive helicopter or cannot wait for next day’s regular flights.